aitechnologies-it/dlib/README.md

 ## Get Started

-You can for example get the value from a nested field, just by indicating the path to tha nested sub-structure as follows:
+You can for example get the value from a nested field, just by indicating the path to the nested sub-structure as follows:

 ```python
 >>> import pydlib as dl